 Sacramento County has experienced tremendous population growth over the past twenty years.
-From 1990-2020, the population grew from approximately 1,041,000 to 1,562,000 (California Department of Finance, 2020a; Tables E-2 and E-6).
+From 1990-2021, the population grew from approximately 1,031,500 to 1,561,014 (California Department of Finance, 2021a; Table E-4).
 Sacramento County encompasses many different types of land uses and has a well-established and comprehensive transportation system primarily consisting of highways and freeways.
 Downtown Sacramento has high-rise office buildings and high-density housing, surrounded by suburban development.

 The major economic activity in the area is government services and retail trade, along with significant agricultural, industrial, and construction industries (SACOG, 2020).
-The agricultural lands in Sacramento County are dominated by crop lands in the valley and rangelands in the foothills and produce a wide variety of crops.
+The agricultural lands in Sacramento County are dominated by crop lands in the valley and rangelands in the foothills and produce a wide variety of crops, meat and dairy products.